 The next series of phrases targeted widowhood, sadness, and life enjoyment:

-Even though I'm a grieving widow and I'm supposed to be sad forever, I deeply”
+Even though I'm a grieving widow and I'm supposed to be sad forever, I deeply and completely accept myself.

-Even though I was a good wife, a great wife, and everyone knows a good wife, a great wife is supposed to be sad forever if her husband dies, I deeply”
+Even though I was a good wife, a great wife, and everyone knows a good wife, a great wife is supposed to be sad forever if her husband dies, I deeply and completely accept myself.

-Even though people would criticize me if I had fun, people would say, look at her having such a great time, she's a widow and she's supposed to be sad forever, I deeply”
+Even though people would criticize me if I had fun, people would say, look at her having such a great time, she's a widow and she's supposed to be sad forever, I deeply and completely accept myself.

-Even though I'm not allowed to be happy again and enjoy my life, I'm not allowed to enjoy Thanksgiving again, I deeply”
+Even though I'm not allowed to be happy again and enjoy my life, I'm not allowed to enjoy Thanksgiving again, I deeply and completely accept myself.